 To the Bahá’ís of the World

-319.1 The passing of our dearly loved coworker, Adib Taherzadeh, has deepened our sorrows.
+319.1 The passing of our dearly loved co-worker, Adib Taherzadeh, has deepened our sorrows.
 We recall with admiration his devoted and unremitting services to the Cause of God for over half a century.
 His exemplary enthusiasm for the teaching work and his capacity to inspire the believers endeared him to all who knew him.
 As a self-sacrificing pioneer, as a champion of the Covenant, as a member of the National Spiritual Assemblies of the British Isles and of the Republic of Ireland, as a member of the Continental Board of Counselors in Europe, and as a member of the Universal House of Justice, he evinced complete consecration, unshakeable faith, and unyielding resolve.

 319.2 At an early point in his life he was seized by the desire to make available to his fellow believers in the West the riches of the history and teachings of the Faith.
 It was this longing that found expression in the body of writings that will remain forever associated with his memory.